secretstartups/handbook/people-group/learning-and-development/gitlab-101/index.html.md

 1. If relevant: add a label (or multiple)
 1. If relevant: add a weight
 1. If relevant: add a due date
-1. Click the green "Submit issue" at the bottom
+1. Click the blue "Submit issue" at the bottom

 #### Video: How to open a GitLab Issue (~8 minutes)